matejb6/matejb6.github.io/README.md

 * Navigate to `http://localhost:3000/`
 * Reload manually after saving source files changes

-## Lint
-* In project root run `npm run lint` to lint the project

 ## Prettier
 * In project root run `npm run prettier:check` to check if files are formatted
 * In project root run `npm run prettier:write` to format files

+## Lint
+* In project root run `npm run lint` to lint the project

 ## Test
 * In project root run `npm test` to execute the unit tests via [Karma](https://karma-runner.github.io)
 * In project root run `npm test:ci` to execute the unit tests in headless mode
-* In project root run `npm test:coverage` to execute the unit tests in headless mode with coverage

-## Release
+## New version and release
-* In project root run `npm version major|minor|patch` to bump version
+* In project root run `npm run version:major` or `npm run version:minor` or `npm run version:patch` to create new version
-* Go to GitHub Releases to make a new release
+* Go to GitHub Releases to make a new release with changelog notes

 ## Developer
 **Matej Buljan**